 Johns Hopkins University School of Medicine was one of the first to apply a rigid curriculum that emphasized the scientific method in medical schools.
 In the years to come, John Hopkins became the first major School of Medicine to allow women, as well as the first to develop renal dialysis and CPR.

 As of today, two of the most impressive and important discoveries in modern medicine in the last 25 years have been made at John Hopkins: genetic engineering and the discovery of natural opiates in the brain.

-The Johns Hopkins School of Medicine is the birthplace of many medical advances and contributions, including the first to accept women and introduce rubber gloves, which provides a sterile method for performing surgery.
+The Johns Hopkins School of Medicine is the birthplace of many medical advances and contributions, including the first to accept women and introduce rubber gloves, which provide a sterile method for performing surgery.

 How is the Johns Hopkins Medical School Ranking?

-John Hopkins University School of Medicine ranking 2nd in research and 20th in primary care.
+John Hopkins University School of Medicine is ranked #7 in the best research-oriented medical schools and #59 in primary care oriented medical schools.

-Johns Hopkins Medical School also ranking 1st in Anesthesiology, Internal Medicine, Radiology, and Surgery.
+Johns Hopkins Medical School also ranks 1st in Anesthesiology, Internal Medicine, Radiology, and Surgery.
 And ranks 2nd in Obstetrics and Gynecology, and 3rd in Psychiatry and Pediatrics.

 What is the faculty-student ratio?